MCD issues helpline number to counter 'misconception' about anti-encroachment drives | Politics

 ''The citizens are requested to not fall prey to any such misleading campaign,'' the civic body said in the notice.

-An MCD official said the need to issue such a notice was necessary because the opposition parties were building a ''false narrative'' of MCD targeting the poor in the garb of encroachment drives.
+An MCD official said the need to issue such a notice arose because the opposition parties were building a ''false narrative'' of MCD targeting the poor in the garb of encroachment drives.

 ''These allegations are not true.
 Encroachment removal actions are planned only to free occupied government land and roads.
 In case of doubt, people can call on the given number to get clarity on any encroachment or demolition drive conducted in their area,'' the official said.